oren/aws-solution-architect-associate/cloud-guru.md

 * You can create read replicas of Multi-AZ source database
 * Read replicas can be promoted to be their own databases.
 This breaks replication
 * You can have read replica in a second region
+* Automated backups are turned on by default.
+* Changes to the backup windows are taking effect immediately

 ### DynamoDB
 Basic info: